tosin-e/tosin-e/sales and growth analysis.md

    - Investigate root causes of dips in May and February.
    - Ensure consistent stock availability and adjust pricing strategies.

+   ---

+## Project Journey & Reflections

+Throughout this project, I encountered several challenges.
+From data cleaning and structuring to troubleshooting Tableau visualizations, the project required perseverance and a problem-solving mindset.
+Here’s a reflection on the process:

+- Data Extraction Issues: I initially struggled with extracting data from PDFs.
+The tools I used didn’t work as expected, but I overcame this by pivoting to OCR technology and Python-based solutions, which allowed me to extract and clean the data.
+- Data Cleaning Process: There were various issues with missing data, inconsistent values, and duplicate entries.
+I employed SQL and Python to clean and prepare the dataset for analysis.
+This taught me how important proper data preparation is for accurate analysis.
+- Visualization Struggles: When I first started visualizing the data in Tableau, it was overwhelming.
+I had to experiment with different chart types, colors, and labels.
+Over time, I became more comfortable with the tool, and it became clear how effective visualizations are in uncovering hidden trends.

 ## Files
 - [Original Dataset (PDF)](https://github.com/tosin-e/tosin-e/blob/1526861241b1477ae31de728b9b589392fcb524e/ecommerce_sales_analysis.pdf)
 - [Cleaned Dataset (CSV)](https://github.com/tosin-e/tosin-e/blob/main/Cleaned_Sales_Data.csv)